-Levi McLaughlin is Associate Professor at the Department of Philosophy and Religious Studies at North Carolina State University, where he teaches courses on religion in Asia, religion and politics, religion and development, and methodology of the study of religion.
+Levi McLaughlin is Associate Professor at the Department of Philosophy and Religious Studies at North Carolina State University.
 He received his Ph.D. from Princeton University after previous study at the University of Tokyo, and he holds a B.A. and M.A. in East Asian Studies from the University of Toronto.
 He has worked as a research assistant at Kokugakuin University in Tokyo and was a visiting research fellow at the University of Michigan's Center for Japanese Studies, the Asia Research Institute at the National University of Singapore, and the Center for Asian and Pacific Studies at the University of Iowa.
 He was previously an Assistant Professor of Religion at Wofford College.

-Since 2011, Levi has researched religious responses to earthquake, tsunami, and nuclear disasters in Japan.
-This research has taken him to the evacuation zones of Fukushima, into family homes in temporary housing facilities adjacent to communities devastated by the tsunami across Japan’s northeast, and more recently to Kumamoto in the south, which was battered by an earthquake in April 2016.
-He has published and presented widely on this topic and is now applying his findings to theoretical investigations of ways post-disaster religious aid initiatives in Japan are contributing to global discourses on healing, spirituality, and trauma.
+Since 2011, Levi has examined religious responses to earthquake, tsunami, and nuclear disasters in Japan.
+This has taken him to the evacuation zones of Fukushima and into family homes in temporary housing facilities adjacent to communities devastated by the tsunami across Japan’s northeast.
+He has published and presented widely on this topic, and he applies his findings to theoretical investigations of ways post-disaster religious aid initiatives in Japan are contributing to global discourses on healing, spirituality, and trauma.
 Recently, he has written and presented on religious dimensions of Japan's response to the COVID-19 pandemic.

 Articles and book chapters by Levi appear in English and Japanese in The Asia-Pacific Journal, Asian Ethnology, Japanese Journal of Religious Studies, the Journal of the American Academy of Religion, Sekai, the Social Science Japan Journal, and other publications.
 Levi is co-author and co-editor of Kōmeitō: Politics and Religion in Japan (IEAS Berkeley, 2014) and co-editor of the special issue "Salvage and Salvation: Religion and Disaster Relief in Asia" (Asian Ethnology, June 2016).
 His book Soka Gakkai's Human Revolution: The Rise of a Mimetic Nation in Modern Japan was published by the University of Hawai`i Press in 2019.